kiboschool/course-c4s-writing/src/communicating-for-success/professionalism-in-written-communication.md

 ---
 ## Introduction
-(Insert video from instruction that introduces the concepts of the week and explains any assignments)
+(Insert video from the instructor that introduces the concepts of the week)

 ## Learning Outcomes

 After completing this lesson, you will be able to:

--
+- Understand the basic rules of grammar that govern pronouns and prepositions.

 ## Sections